-- a) Arab Expedition to Sindh- "A triumph without result?" - b) Mahmud of Ghazni and the Nature of his invasions. - c) Ghorian conquests- Prithviraja Chauhan India on the eve of Sultanate -formation of the Sultanate.
+- a) Arab Expedition to Sindh- "A triumph without result?" - b) Mahmud of Ghazni and the Nature of his invasions. - c) Ghorian conquests- Prithviraja Chauhan India on the eve of Sultanate -formation of the Sultanate d) Administration - Central and local, economy and society, arts and architecture.